xiao-zaiyi/illa-helper/README.md

 - Adjusting user level settings
 - Modifying translation ratio
 - Switching to more powerful AI models
-- Adjusting the Temperature parameter (a range of 0.1-0.3 is recommended).
+- Adjusting the Temperature parameter (a range of 0.1-0.3 is recommended)

 ## 🛠️ Troubleshooting

 ### Common Issue Diagnosis

 #### 1. Extension fails to load
-- Check your Node.js version (requires 18+).
+- Check your Node.js version (requires 18+)
-- Ensure all dependencies are installed: `npm install`.
+- Ensure all dependencies are installed: `npm install`
-- Check the build logs for any errors.
+- Check the build logs for any errors

 #### 2. Translation feature is not working
-- Verify that your API configuration is correct.
+- Verify that your API configuration is correct
-- Check your internet connection.
+- Check your internet connection
-- Look for errors in the developer console.
+- Look for errors in the developer console

 #### 3. Pronunciation feature is abnormal
-- Ensure your browser supports the Web Speech API.
+- Ensure your browser supports the Web Speech API
-- Check the status of the Youdao TTS service.
+- Check the status of the Youdao TTS service
-- Verify that the Dictionary API is accessible.
+- Verify that the Dictionary API is accessible

 #### 4. Settings cannot be saved
-- Firefox users, confirm you are using the correct installation method.
+- Firefox users, confirm you are using the correct installation method
-- Check the extension's permission settings.
+- Check the extension's permission settings
-- Try clearing your browser cache and retrying.
+- Try clearing your browser cache and retrying

 #### 5. Content script functionality issues
 - Check if ContentManager service initializes properly
 - Look for service loading errors in the console
 - Verify configuration service and processing service status
 - Ensure the website is not in the blacklist

+#### 6. Floating ball feature issues
+- Check if floating ball is enabled in settings
+- Confirm floating ball position settings are correct
+- Check for conflicts with other extensions

+#### 7. Context menu not displaying
+- Confirm context menu feature is enabled
+- Check if website is in blacklist
+- Verify extension permission settings

 ## 🤝 Contribution Guide